 Many business owners are only tempted towards the best pricing conditions.
 Only concentrating on the low cost may mean more profits for you, but can hurt you in the long run.
 There are many factors that should be kept in mind before selecting the right supplier for your business.
 Let’s discuss them.

 Choosing Your Products

 If your business was a storyline, then this is the critical point that will decide which direction your adventure will head towards.

 The first logical step in starting any business is finding a niche of products and sticking to it, leaving diversification for the future you.
 Before you go on investing in a product line-up, you must first know your market.
-Try to analyze that market, identify your competition and then find a Wholesale Dealer that can stock you up with products you need to get started.
+Try to analyze that market, identify your competition and then find a Wholesale marketplace that can stock you up with products you need to get started.

 Here are a few bonus tips to help you decide on a niche:

 - Go for products or services that you know about and are passionate about.